osscameroon/blog/data/blog/how-to-build-your-own-linkedin-profile-scraper-in-2022.md

 ## Procedure

-Though the scraping is mostly an wutomation process, it is a broad process that can be broken down into several steps.
+Through the scraping is mostly an automation process, it is a broad process that can be broken down into several steps.

 ### Environment setup

-Python is the chosen language for this tutorial and as you can guess some precautions should be done to make sure that the environment is setup correctly and the main OS I'll use is Ubuntu(a Linux distro) [virtual environment](https://virtualenv.pypa.io/) is a tool that helps you to isolate your code from the rest of the system.
+Python is the chosen language for this tutorial and as you can guess some precautions should be done to make sure that the environment is setup correctly and the main OS I'll use is Ubuntu(a Linux distro), [virtual environment](https://virtualenv.pypa.io/) is a tool that helps you to isolate your code from the rest of the system.
 It is a good idea to create a virtual environment for your project.

 - Make a new directory on your desktop and cd into it.